Top U.S. officials to spotlight Chinese spy operations, pursuit of American secrets

 A lawyer for Lieber did not respond to a request for comment.

-Reporting by Mark Hosenball; editing by Chris Sanders and Tom Brown
+Reporting by Mark Hosenball; editing by Chris Sanders, Tom Brown and Chizu Nomiyama